julzaza/wildwitchherbs/_posts/2025-12-09-why-witches-plant-rosemary-front-door.md

 Yes.
 Rosemary’s role as a purification herb is consistent across Greek, Roman, Jewish, Italian, Spanish, and Balkan traditions.

 ### **Did witches actually plant it by the door?**
 Yes—historically rooted in household magic, not modern Wiccan invention.
+Also check out **[Rowan for the Thresholds](/rowan-trees-front-door-old-world-folklore/)**.

 ### **Can rosemary replace other protective plants?**
-It can complement them beautifully.
-Rowan for thresholds, rosemary for doors, juniper for winter spirits.
+It can complement them beautifully.  see **[Doorway Plants to Protect Your Home](/witchy-plants-for-front-door/)**.

 ---